anamargaridarl/flink-streaming-poc/README.md

 ### Java Flink Project

 The java_flink_project has a project set to run in **Intelij** with **Gradle** to allow you to develop and test your Java transformations.

-After you can also generate a jar from the project and run it in the docker environment.
+To run the code in the docker environment you can generate a jar from the project.
+To do this build the project with Gradle and copy the jar file at ```build/libs``` to the ```transformations``` folder.
+Don't forget to point the runner to the file.
+For more details on this check the Annex section.

+## Annex [TODO]

+### How to configure Intelij to run the project